jgato/jgato/random_docs/telco_upgrades_with_ibu_improved.md

     backup-app
 ```

-This, and the not covered backups, dont need to be directly created on the cluster.
+This custom back, and other backups needed but not covered in this blog, dont need to be directly created on the cluster.
 These need to be included into a ConfigMap:

 ```bash
 > oc create -n openshift-adp configmap oadp-cm-example \